-CHILDREN'S NEEDS TASK FORCE develops and implements plans for youth and children that will ensure the best possible environment for raising children to become successful members of our community.
+CHILDREN'S NEEDS TASK FORCE was established in 2000,by Resolution 2000-78 and the CNTF bylaws, which develops and implements plans for youth and children that will ensure the best possible environment for raising children to become successful members of our community.
 The Task Force meets the fourth Thursday every other month at 4:00 p.m. in Room B-8 of the Civic Center.
 Staff support is provided through the Community Services Department at (714) 374-1583.